donutwizard666/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+semantic means "normal language" and is an easy way to identify sections of code

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+block; takes up full width available
+inline: takes up as much width as it needs
 3. What are the 4 areas of the box model?

+ content padding border margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross - axis

 5. Explain why git is valuable to a team of developers.